Emmanuel Tresmontant - 2009-11-20

 To the west of Las Ramblas is another of Barcelona's leading districts, the Barri Gòtic, whose Gothic buildings dating from the 13th, 14th and 15th centuries include the Palau Reial Major, the Capella de Santa Águeda and the Palau del Lloctinent.
 You will be hard put to find such a concentration of mediaeval buildings as well-preserved as these anywhere else in Europe.
 Beneath the Plaça del Rei, at the heart of this district, you will be surprised to discover the Roman and Visigothic city from which Barcelona later grew.
 An amazing underground walk takes you through Roman alleyways that lead to the public baths.
 Then suddenly you find yourself face to face with one of the greatest masterpieces of modernist Catalan architecture, the Palau de la Música Catalana designed by Lluís Domènech i Montaner (1850-1923), one of Gaudí's contemporaries.
 This building, with its curves and volutes, is crowned by an extraordinary inverted dome that seems to herald Dali's eccentricity...

 Work on the Sagrada Familia began in 1882 and is still in progress.
-Today, the cathedral remains surrounded by cranes and scaffolding, and work is all the more slow on account of the increasing number of visitors: two million people in 2004 alone!
+Today, the cathedral remains surrounded by cranes and scaffolding, and work is all the more slow on account of the increasing number of visitors.
 It is estimated that the work, which is financed solely by donations, should be completed in 2020.
 So, if the cathedral is finished and in keeping with the wishes of its designer, it will surpass all other existing religious buildings in size.
 12 lateral steeples, representing the Apostles, will surround a central steeple over 170 metres (558 ft) high.
 Inside will be a gallery with space for 1,500 singers and 5 organs, with the bells in the spires creating a resounding carillon.

 Mealtimes in Spain